elpassion/mainframer-intellij-plugin/README.md

 **Alternative way:**

-If you want to install a specific version of plugin visit [mainframer-plugin website](https://plugins.jetbrains.com/idea/plugin/9447-mainframer-plugin), download zipped file and click *Install plugin from disk...* providing correct path.
+If you want to install a specific version of the plugin visit [mainframer-plugin website](https://plugins.jetbrains.com/idea/plugin/9447-mainframer-plugin), download zip file and click *Install plugin from disk...* providing path to it.

 ![](readme/plugins.png)